zyoNe-cell/Nested_Kernel/System_Design.md

 2)PMP: If PMP can protect

 **#Design Considerations:(Draft, In devising, process of thinking)** 1.Responsibilities' dividing of the systems:

     1) Should OS partly participates on storing the logs, or leave whole job to SM by trapped into SM?
-    Alternatity one: a)If Secure monitor do the whole jobs: it need
+        Alternatity one: a)If Secure monitor do the whole jobs: it need .....
     2).
 Secure Monitor configured PMP at the time of after booting in;
     3).Basic functions/components of SM:
-    a) Except aboves, what else need 1) booting the kernel(the ordinaray kernel), (Feature: Checking the intergerity of loading kernel by SM)   2)       3) others.
+        a) Except aboves, what else need 1) booting the kernel(the ordinaray kernel), (Feature: Checking the intergerity of loading kernel by SM)2)..

 2. Designing with more details on logging:
     1)The process/steps of logging:
-     Trapped into SM when system calling happens -> Based on values in a0(or a7)
+         Trapped into SM when system calling happens -> Based on values in a0(or a7) 2)

-2)

 3. The privileged level and visibility of SM, and concerns on the transistions between modes;
     1)Secure monitor can access and write every variables or read-only data in all users' programs and kernel, but can only write the PMP

 4. Gurantees on the logs:
     Secure the log entires in buffer: PMP,

 5. Others considerations:
-1.Should tHe SM exclusively holds an new page table which is different from the kernel's?
+    1).Should tHe SM exclusively holds an new page table which is different from the kernel's?
-2.File structure of log files, and data structure of log entires in an log file.
+    2).File structure of log files, and data structure of log entires in an log file.

 +: Remote attestation: